+e.
+State Leadership

-(e) State Leadership.
-Describe how the State will use the funds to carry out the required State Leadership activities under section 223 of WIOA.
+1. Describe how the State will use the funds to carry out the required State Leadership activities under section 223 of WIOA

-The Arkansas Division of Workforce Services, Adult Education Section will use no more than 12.5% of federal funds for the following adult education and literacy activities to develop or enhance the adult education system of the state:
+- (e) The Arkansas Division of Workforce Services, Adult Education Section will use no more than 12.5% of federal funds for the following adult education and literacy activities to develop or enhance the adult education system of the state.
+The four required activities are included below along with how the state will use leadership funds to carry out activities under section 223 of WIOA. - (A) Alignment of adult education and literacy activities with other one-stop required partners to implement the strategies in the Unified or Combined State Plan as described in section 223(1)(a).